FlexiGroBots-H2020/Data-Space/Readme-2.md

 `kubectl apply -f ./traefik/4-ingressroute-rancher.yaml`

-After raising the resverse-proxy the next step is to launch the data space.
+After raising the reverse-proxy the next step is to launch the data space.
 In order to work in a cluster using good practices it is essential to have a clean environment, for this reason, it is important to create a namespace for the DataSpace.
 The easiest way to create a namespace is using the next command.
 In this case, ids-2 is the name of the namespace.

   `kubectl create namespace ids-2`

 Finally, it has been created two folders with similar content.
-The difference is in the deployment environment, so, the idsa_manifest_local is oriented to local cluster and the idsa_manifests_rancher is oriented to cloud cluster (in this case in a Rancher cluster).
+The difference is in the deployment environment, so, the idsa_manifest_local is oriented for a local cluster and the idsa_manifests_rancher is oriented for a cloud cluster (in this case in a Rancher cluster).
 But, the way to install both folders is the same.

 `kubectl apply -f ./idsa_manifest_local/Broker/0-broker-core-services.yaml -n ids-2`